My beginnings as a photographer were as a child using disposable cameras taking pictures of squirrels.

 I’m kidding… I can do it all.

-Email me for inquiries, prints, or for photo shoots.
+Email me for inquiries, prints, tours, projects, ideas, comments, questions, or photoshoots.

 To see my latest pictures simply visit my Instagram.

-Or dig around my blog to know more about me.
+Or dig around my blog to know more about me and my latest projects.